TechnologyBrewery/habushu/examples/poetry/habushu-poetry-add-to-project/README.md

 * Dependencies specified in `requirements.txt` must be specified in `pyproject.toml` - either use `poetry add` or add them interactively via `poetry init`
 * Python source and test files must be migrated into the folder structure described above, which aligns with the standard `src/` packaging layout.
 Assuming that the package name is `habushu_poetry_simple_package`, `src/main/python/*` from the existing Habushu project must be moved into `src/habushu_poetry_simple_package` and `src/test/python/*` from the existing Habushu project must be moved into `tests`
 * Previously, Habushu 1.x modules depended on each other via Maven `<dependency>` declarations.
-This approach is deprecated as Habushu 2.x+ expects that other Habushu modules are published to PyPI repositories and consumed as Python packages using Poetry's built-in dependency management capabilties.
+This approach is deprecated as Habushu 2.x+ expects that other Habushu modules are published to PyPI repositories and consumed as Python packages using Poetry's built-in dependency management capabilities.
 For Habushu module dependencies within the same Maven multi-module build hierarchy, consider using editable development installs:

     ```toml
     # pyproject.toml